ksliberal/ksliberal.github.io/_posts/2025/2025-04-18-synoptics-and-john.md

 ---
 <br />

 The Gospel of John stands apart from Matthew, Mark, and Luke (collectively known as the Synoptic Gospels) in numerous profound ways.
 While all four canonical gospels tell the story of Jesus Christ, John's account differs dramatically in style, content, structure, and theological emphasis.
 This divergence has led to centuries of scholarly debate about authorship, dating, and potential outside influences on this enigmatic text.
-This report examines these differences, explores questions of authorship and dating, and investigates possible Gnostic influences on John's Gospel.
+Here we will examine these differences, explore questions of authorship and dating, and investigate possible Gnostic influences on John's Gospel.

 ## Fundamental Differences in Style and Structure